MagQ98/JS-Quiz/README.md

 ### Future features to implement
 <ul>
 <li>Plan to create corresponding social media sites and link them in the footer</li>
-<li>Plan to link and provide information to local services that aid sharks and marine life in emergencies</li>
+<li>Plan to add more questions to the quiz and add another difficulty level</li>
+<li>Plan to add a Highscore page that records each users score and allows them to submit it</li>
 </ul>

 Technologies Used